Sorry! It doesn’t. oTranscribe makes the manual task of transcribing audio a lot less painful. But you still have to do the transcription.

 Open the export panel by clicking on the button.
 You can export .OTR files, along with plain text (.txt) and Markdown (.md) files.

-Translations have been provided by the following talented and generous volunteers:
+Translations have been provided by over a dozen talented and generous volunteers.